Who Was Viola Gregg Liuzzo?

-That night, Liuzzo was driving another civil rights worker with the SCLC—an African-American teenager named Leroy Moton—back to Selma on Highway 80, when another car pulled alongside her vehicle.
+That night, Liuzzo was driving another civil rights worker with the SCLC — an African American teenager named Leroy Moton — back to Selma on Highway 80, when another car pulled alongside her vehicle.
 One of the passengers in the neighboring car shot at Liuzzo, striking her in the face and killing her.
-The car ended up in a ditch, and Moton survived the attack by pretending to be dead.
+The car ended up in a ditch, and Moton passed out, but survived.

 The following day, President Lyndon B. Johnson appeared on television to announce that Liuzzo's killers had been caught.
 The police arrested four members of the Ku Klux Klan for the killing: Eugene Thomas, Collie Leroy Wilkins Jr., William O. Eaton and Gary Thomas Rowe (who was later revealed to be an FBI informant).